amusecode/TRES/README_developer.md

 Manage who has access to your fork via github:  "settings -> manage access -> invite a collaborator"

+### Developement tips & tricks
+To receive more output, there are a number of 'REPORT' statements (REPORT_DEBUG, REPORT_DT, REPORT_SN_EVOLUTION, REPORT_TRIPLE_EVOLUTION) that can be set to True on the top of TRES.py.
+For the most extensive and generic option choose REPORT_DEBUG.
+This option will also create pdfs a txt file with output at every global (TRES) timestep, as well as create pdf of the time evolution of many parameters.

+To receive more output from SeBa, do the following: in setup_stellar_code(), comment out self.stellar_code = SeBa() and uncomment self.stellar_code = SeBa(redirection='none').

+To receive more output from the secular code, there are two options.
+1) in setup_secular_code(), comment out self.stellar_code = SecularTriple() and uncomment self.stellar_code = SecularTriple(redirection='none').
+2) in setup_secular_code(), set self.secular_code.parameters.verbose to True.

 ### Run TRES on cluster
 Running computationally expensive simulations on a computer cluster can save a lot of time.
 However, clusters work somewhat different than your personal computer.
 There are two points we'd like to draw your attention to.